 The fact is, most problems with the toilet are simple to fix and require no special tools.
 Replacement parts are widely available.
 If you do need tools, a drill, a hacksaw, and locking pliers are commonly required.

-Fixing the toilet is usually simple, but there are some things that can interfere and directly increase the final cost.
+Fixing the toilet is usually simple, but there are some details that can interfere and directly increase the final cost.

 - Accessibility – If the toilet is in an area that’s hard to reach, or if the space behind the tank is limited, it will increase the repair time.
-Make sure everything is as accessible as possible, before the repair since you will pay the plumber hourly.
+Make sure everything is as accessible as possible before the repair begins as you will pay the plumber hourly.

 - Pipes – If pipes need to be located, especially if they are hard to reach, it will also increase the cost.
-For example, they may be located under the tree roots, or they may be rusty and corroded which would require replacement.
-Note that pipework can cost between $100 and $400, depending on your country, while adding to the plumbing cost by increasing overall repair time.
+For example, pipes may be located under tree roots, or they may be rusty and corroded, which would require replacement.
+Pipework alone can cost between $100 and $400, depending on your country, while adding to the plumbing cost by increasing overall repair time.

-Additional workers – If repairing the toilet becomes a large job, you may need to hire and pay additional workers.
+- Additional workers – Depending on the size and severity of the job to be done, you may need to hire and pay additional workers

 DIY Toilet Maintenance